Up to homotopy algebras with strict units: Introduction

 The contents of the paper are as follows.
 In section two, we recall some general definitions and facts about $\Sigma$ and $\Lambda$ modules and operads.
 Section three does the same with trees, free operads and the two particular instances of them we use in the present paper.
-Here we prove lemma \ref{lamadredelcordero}, which allows the Sullivan algorithm to work arity-wise in both cases that are studied in this paper, non-unitary and unitary ones.
 Section four contains the basic homotopy theory of operads we need: extensions and their cofibrant properties, and homotopies between morphisms of operads.
-The results are well known, at least in the non-unitary case (see \cite{MSS02}).
-Here we check that everything works also in the unitary case.
 Section five is devoted to the proof of our main results: the existence and uniqueness of minimal models for dg operads in the non-unitary and unitary case.
-We show how, once we choose the right free operad, the proof is formally the same in both cases.
-In section six we prove the aforementioned formality result and check different issues rised by our main results, namely, the relationships between: $(1)$ the minimal model of a unitary operad $P_+$ and the one of its non-unitary truncation $P$; $(2)$ the minimal model of a unitary operad $P_+$ and up-to-homotopy $P_+$-algebras with strict units and $(3)$ the minimal models of the unitary associative operad $u\Ass$ \emph{with up-to-homotopy units} $hu\Ass_\infty$ and ours \emph{with strict units} $su\Ass_\infty$, giving greater accuracy to a remark in \cite{HM12} about the latter not being cofibrant.
+In section six, we prove the formality mentioned result and check different issues raised by our main results.

-The appendix contains one main technical device which allows us to transfer the constructions from the non-unitary case to the unitary one.
-Namely, a simplicial structure for operads with unitary multiplication and a \emph{Kan-like condition} that elements appearing in those constructions verify.
-The use of this Kan-like condition imposes a restriction on the operads to which our main result applies which might, at first sight, seem artificial: that of being operads with a \emph{unitary multiplication}.
-But in fact, all this Kan-like structure asks of our operads \emph{with unit} $1 \in P(0)$ that their unit should not be an \lq\lq idle" one, but must necessarily go hand in hand with at least one operation $m_2 \in P(2)$ for which $1$ is \emph{actually} a unit; that is, $m_2 \circ_1 1 = \id = m_2 \circ_2 1$.
+Besides Fresse's $\Lambda$-structures, the second main technical device which allows us to transfer the constructions from the non-unitary case to the unitary one are a \emph{simplicial-like} structure for operads with unitary multiplication and a \emph{Kan-like condition} that certain families of elements appearing in our operads verify.
+The simplicial-like structure and Kan-like condition are the origins of the need for a \emph{unitary multiplication} in the operads to which our results apply.